reymon359/book-sentences/books/atomic-habits/README.md

 If your success is measured by a lower number on the scale, you will optimize for a lower number on the scale.

+We focus on working long hours instead of getting meaningful work done.

+We teach for standardized tests instead of emphasizing learning, curiosity, and critical thinking.

+We optimize for what we measure.
+When we choose the wrong measurement, we get the wrong behavior.

+Charles Goodhart, the principle states, “When a measure becomes a target, it ceases to be a good measure.”

+Measurement is only useful when it guides you and adds context to a larger picture, not when it consumes you.

+In our data-driven world, we tend to overvalue numbers and undervalue anything ephemeral, soft, and difficult to quantify.
+We mistakenly think the factors we can measure are the only factors that exist.
+But just because you can measure something doesn’t mean it’s the most important thing.
+And just because you can’t measure something doesn’t mean it’s not important at all.

+It can feel satisfying to record a habit and track your progress, but the measurement is not the only thing that matters.

+If you’re not feeling motivated by the number on the scale, perhaps it’s time to focus on a different measurement—one that gives you more signals of progress.

+Habit tracking offers a simple way to make your habits more satisfying.
+Each measurement provides a little bit of evidence that you’re moving in the right direction and a brief moment of immediate pleasure for a job well done.

+Chapter Summary
+- One of the most satisfying feelings is the feeling of making progress.
+- A habit tracker is a simple way to measure whether you did a habit—like marking an X on a calendar.
+- Habit trackers and other visual forms of measurement can make your habits satisfying by providing clear evidence of your progress.
+- Don’t break the chain.
+Try to keep your habit streak alive.
+- Never miss twice.
+If you miss one day, try to get back on track as quickly as possible.
+- Just because you can measure something doesn’t mean it’s the most important thing.

 ## 17 How an Accountability Partner Can Change Everything